Northern soul: Cultural legacy

 The Northern soul scene has notably influenced DJ culture and certain musicians and has been portrayed in literature, theatre and cinema.
+It also appeared in politics.

 Influence on DJ culture

 The Northern soul movement is cited by many as being a significant step towards the creation of contemporary club culture and the superstar DJ culture of the 2000s.
 Two of the most notable DJs from the original Northern soul era are Russ Winstanley and Ian Levine.
 As in contemporary club culture, Northern soul DJs built up a following based on satisfying the crowd's desire for music they could not hear anywhere else.
 The competitiveness between DJs to unearth 'in-demand' sounds led them to cover up the labels on their records, giving rise to the modern white label pressing.
 Many argue that Northern soul was instrumental in creating a network of clubs, DJs, record collectors and dealers in the UK.
 It was the first music scene to provide the British charts with records that sold entirely on the strength of club play.

 A technique employed by Northern soul DJs in common with their later counterparts was the sequencing of records to create euphoric highs and lows for the crowd.
-DJ, Laurence 'Larry' Proxton was known for this method.
 DJ personalities and their followers involved in the original Northern soul movement went on to become important figures in the house and dance music scenes.
-Notable among these are Mike Pickering, who introduced house music to the Haçienda in Manchester in the 1980s, the influential DJ Colin Curtis, Neil Rushton the A&R manager of the house music record label Kool Kat Music and the dance record producers Pete Waterman, Johnathan Woodliffe, Ian Dewhirst and Ian Levine.
+Notable among these are Mike Pickering, who introduced house music to the Haçienda in Manchester in the 1980s; the influential DJ Colin Curtis; Neil Rushton, the A&R manager of the house music record label Kool Kat Music; and the dance record producers Pete Waterman, Johnathan Woodliffe, Ian Dewhirst and Ian Levine.